tamedevelopers/database/README.md

 ```
 use UltimateOrmDatabase\AutoloadEnv;

-- This will auto create .env file with dummy data and auto-start environment model
+- This will auto create .env file with dummy data (if doesn't exist) and auto-start environment model

 AutoloadEnv::start();